 Minorities are less likely to receive diagnosis and treatment for their mental illness, have less access to mental health services, and often receive a poorer quality of mental health care.

-Despite advances in health equity, disparities in mental health care continue.
-It is also the case that in minority and marginalized communities, mental health is often considered a taboo, weakness, or something a higher power will heal.
+Despite advances in health equity, disparities in mental health care continue over time.
+It is also the case that in minority and marginalized communities, mental health is often considered a taboo, a weakness, or something a higher power will heal.
 For many of these reasons, in 2008, July was named National Minority Mental Health Awareness Month!

 Minority Mental Health Awareness Month